utilmeta/utype/docs/en/guide/func.md

     # echo count: 3
 ```

-In our example, we declare a function that supports sending values `echo_round`, which can round the value sent, and record the number of `cnt` times sent in the function and return it as the result.
+In our example, we declare a generator function `echo_round` that supports sending values , which can round the value sent, and record the number of times sent in the function and return it as the result.

-The type we specify for `send()` the sent value is `float`, so the data sent will be converted to float type, and the variable used to receive `sent` in the function will be a floating point number, which can be directly used for subsequent operations.
+The type we specify for `send(value)` 's value is `float`, so the data sent will be converted to float type, which can be directly used for subsequent operations.

 #### Tail recursive optimization